Dequan Finn

-Dequan Finn (born April 21, 2001) is an American football quarterback for the Toledo Rockets.
+Dequan Finn (born April 21, 2001) is an American college football quarterback.
+He previously played for the Toledo Rockets, Baylor Bears, and Miami RedHawks.

-High school career
+Early life

 Finn attended Martin Luther King High School in Detroit, Michigan.
 As a senior, Finn threw for 25 touchdowns and 2,104 yards while also having 21 rushing touchdowns and 1,264 yards rushing.
 He would lead Martin Luther King to a state championship, while being named the 2018 Mr. Football Michigan.
 A three-star recruit, Finn was originally committed to Central Michigan but he would flip to Toledo after Central Michigan fired head coach John Banamego.